noviamarsheila/animation-loader/README.md

 # animation-loader
-animation loader using html and css, js
+animation loader using html and css